-According to Rasyîd Ridlâ, the emergence of reactions, both positive and negative, as a result of something, including divine revelations, is a normal occurrence and can even be considered a universal phenomenon.
+According to Rasyîd Ridlâ, the emergence of positive and negative reactions as a result of something, including divine revelations, is a regular occurrence and can even be considered a universal phenomenon.
 Therefore, the conflicts experienced by the People of the Book after the arrival of a divine revelation (al-'ilm) can also be experienced by the community of Muhammad.
-Unlike some Quranic commentators, such as Al-Baidlawi, who clarify the object of the People of the Book's conflicts as "the arrival of Prophet Muhammad (saw)," Rasyîd Ridlâ prefers to explain that the conflicts experienced by the People of the Book are of a general nature without specifying the object of their conflict.
+Unlike some Quranic commentators, such as Al-Baidlawi, who clarify the object of the People of the Book's conflicts as "the arrival of Prophet Muhammad (saw)," Rasyîd Ridlâ prefers to explain that the conflicts experienced by the People of the Book are general without specifying the object of their conflict.

-The People of the Book's response or perception of the divine revelations is expressed in the form of a tradition that is practiced in life as a manifestation of that perception.
+The People of the Book's response or perception of the divine revelations is expressed in the form of a tradition practiced in life as a manifestation of that perception.
 The actual religion practiced or perceived by its followers is historical and cannot be guaranteed to be parallel with the normative or ideal definition of religion.
-The concept of the unity of religion expressed earlier refers to the ideal definition of religion.
-In other words, conceptually, all religions that are revealed by God through His messengers are equal and based on revelations.
+The unity of religion expressed earlier refers to the ideal definition of religion.
+In other words, conceptually, all religions that God reveals through His messengers are equal and based on revelations.
 The thoughts of Muhammad Abduh and Rasyîd Ridlâ, that "a true Muslim is someone who does not associate any partners with God, who is sincere in his deeds, regardless of his religion, when he lived, and where he is located," seem to be intended to support their argument about the unity of religion.

-As previously mentioned, the verse actually has a social context, both in the form of historical background of the descent of the verse, both in micro and macro aspects.
-Both histories describe the variety of Muslim relationships with the People of the Book at the time the verse was revealed.
-The history of the micro background is related to the acceptance of some People of the Book towards Islam, while the history of the macro background of the verse is related to the general attitude of the People of the Book who reject the Islamic preaching.
-If so, then the expression of al-islâm in the verse is closer to Islam as a religion brought by Muhammad (peace be upon him).
+As previously mentioned, the verse has a social context, both in the form of the historical background of the descent of the verse, both in micro and macro aspects.
+Both histories described the variety of Muslim relationships with the People of the Book when the verse was revealed.
+The history of the micro background (asb is related to the acceptance of some People of the Book towards Islam, while the history of the macro background of the verse is related to the general attitude of the People of the Book who reject Islamic preaching.
+If so, the expression of al-islâm in verse is closer to Islam as a religion brought by Muhammad (peace be upon him).
 However, Rasyid Ridlâ considers the internal context of the verse and chooses the interpretation of al-islâm with its literal meaning, which is the attitude of surrender.
-Specifically, Rasyid Ridlâ in interpreting this verse about the essence of religion chooses to consider the internal context and is reinforced by the literal meaning.
-Therefore, al-islâm in the verse is not interpreted as the religion of Islam brought by the Prophet Muhammad (peace be upon him).
+Specifically, Rasyid Ridlâ, in interpreting this verse about the essence of religion, chooses to consider the internal context and is reinforced by the literal meaning.
+Therefore, al-islâm in verse is not interpreted as the religion of Islam brought by the Prophet Muhammad (peace be upon him).

 Regarding Q.S.
-Ali 'Imran, 3:85, Rasyid Ridha also emphasizes the universal meaning of Islam that encompasses all the religions brought by the Prophets sent by Allah.
-The interpretation of the word al-Islam in the verse as "surrender" originates from his consideration of the internal context of the verse, namely other verses written previously (Q.S.
-Ali 'Imran, 3:84).
-This differs from Al-Thabary who gives more weight to the external context, which is the reason for revelation, that has been revealed beforehand, implying that the meaning of al-Islam in Q.S.
+Ali' Imran, 3:85, Rasyid Ridha also emphasizes the universal meaning of al-Islām that encompasses all the religions brought by the Prophets sent by Allah.
+The interpretation of the word al-Islām in verse as "surrender" originates from his consideration of the internal context of the verse, namely other verses written previously (Q.S.
+Ali' Imran, 3:84).
+This differs from Al-Thabary tended to the external context, which is the reason for revelation, that has been revealed beforehand, implying that the meaning of al-Islām in Q.S.
 Ali Imran, 3:85 is the religion of Islam brought by Prophet Muhammad (peace be upon him).